ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 }
 ```

-At this stage you can build the project and open it in the browser to verify if it is building correctly.
+At this point, you can run the development server and see in the browser console that the plugins are being initialized.

 ## The model and the view layers

-The placeholder feature will be {@link module:engine/model/schema~SchemaItemDefinition defined as an inline} (text-like) element so it will be inserted into other editor blocks, like `<paragraph>`, that allow text.
+The placeholder feature will be {@link module:engine/model/schema~SchemaItemDefinition defined} as an inline (text-like) element so it will be inserted into other editor blocks, like `<paragraph>`, that allow text.
 The placeholder will have a `name` attribute.
 This means that the model containing some text and a placeholder will look like this:

 ```html
 <paragraph>